Sgt Christopher Santiago

 Mission Accomplished on Aug.
 3, 2013

-Never losing consciousness, Sgt.
-Santiago began checking himself for injuries and began to realize the dire condition he was in.
-Calling out to his fellow Marines to let them know he was alive, Sgt.
-Santiago recalls the looks of horror on the faces he passed as he was carried to the medical room on base, his friends visibly shaken.
-The first medical helicopter sent to evacuate Sgt.
-Santiago to the forward surgical site was disabled on landing and a second helicopter had to be dispatched.
-Chris recalls the doctors saying they would need to amputate his legs before slipping into a coma for nearly a week.
+Never losing consciousness, Sgt Santiago began checking himself for injuries and began to realize the dire condition he was in.
+Calling out to his fellow Marines to let them know he was alive, Sgt Santiago recalls the looks of horror on the faces he passed as he was carried to the medical room on base, his friends visibly shaken.
+The first medical helicopter sent to evacuate Sgt Santiago to the forward surgical site was disabled on landing and a second helicopter had to be dispatched.
+Chris recalls the doctors saying they would need to amputate his legs before he slipped into a coma for nearly a week.

 Eventually transported to Landstuhl, Germany, Chris remained there for several days as doctors worked to stabilize him for the trip home.
-Spending two months at Bethesda Naval Medical Center, Chris was next moved to Walter Reed Army Medical Center where he would spend nearly a year recovering after more than fifty surgeries.
-Sgt.
-Santiago enjoys spending time with his two young sons, Robert and Christopher.
+Spending two months at Bethesda Naval Medical Center, Chris was next moved to Walter Reed Army Medical Center where he would spend nearly a year recovering after more than 50 surgeries.

 Chris enjoys spending time with his two young sons, Robert and Christopher, reading, and studying financial history subjects.
 After earning his bachelor’s degree in global business and public policy with a minor in Finance through the University of Maryland University College, Chris obtained a master’s in finance from Johns Hopkins University in 2018.
 He is a member of the Disabled American Veterans, Seeking Alpha Contributors, Veterans of Foreign Wars, and American Association for Individual Investors.

 Chris would like to thank all of the donors and volunteers who made his specially adapted home from Homes For Our Troops a reality.